tomelam/spec/README.md

 - [Opera](http://www.opera.com) 7.02 and higher
 - [Mozilla](http://www.mozilla.org/projects/browsers.html) 1.0, [Netscape](http://browser.netscape.com/releases) 6.2.3, and [SeaMonkey](http://www.seamonkey-project.org/) 1.0 and higher

-**Note**: One unit test currently fails in Opera 7.02.
-This is due to an implementation bug in the JavaScript engine: dates with invalid time values (e.g., `new Date("Kit")`) are normalized to represent the current date.

 ### CommonJS Environments

 - Node 0.2.6 and higher